Aswinsaipalakonda/clientura-elegance-landing/README.md

 # Welcome to your my react project

 ## Project info
-It is a website for a digital marketing EO, Websites and m
+It is a website for a digital marketing EO, Websites

 **Use your preferred IDE**